-I am a scaredy‐cat.
+I made these Halloween potion bottles from old product packaging and inexpensive shaped pieces that caught my eye.
+You see, I am a scaredy-cat.
 I freely admit to hating scary movies, haunted houses, anything with blood, and all monsters scarier than Grover from Sesame Street.
 So when I decorate for Halloween, I stick to fun.
-I made these Halloween potion bottles from old product packaging and inexpensive shaped pieces that caught my eye.
 Now I can have fanciful Halloween decor without jumping every time I walk into a room.

 These Halloween potion bottles fit the scare-free category perfectly.
 The matte black bottles contrast with the sparkly silver buckles (inspired by witch’s shoes) and look mystical instead of creepy.
 With just a wave of your magic spray can and a little embellishment Hocus Pocus, you can make potion bottles in under 15 minutes.

 This page may contain affiliate links.
 If you make a purchase through my link, I will earn a small commission at no extra cost to you.